 Hebrew is a Semitic language that was spoken in ancient Israel and is still used today as the language of the Jewish religion.
 It dates back to at least 1000 BCE and was used for religious texts and everyday communication.
 Hebrew is known for its use in the Old Testament of the Bible.

-Sanskrit is an ancient language of India, with roots dating back to around 1500 BCE.
-It was used for religious texts, poetry, and philosophy and is still studied today.
-Sanskrit is known for its complex grammar and its use in the Vedas, ancient Hindu texts that form the basis of Hinduism.
+Sanskrit, an ancient Indian language with origins tracing back to approximately 1500 BCE, served as a medium for religious texts, poetry, and philosophy and continues to be a subject of study even today.
+It is renowned for its intricate grammatical structure and its role in the Vedas, which are ancient Hindu scriptures forming the cornerstone of Hinduism.

 Chinese is another ancient language with a long history, with written characters dating back to around 1200 BCE.
-The earliest form of the language is known as the oracle bone script and was used for divination purposes.
-Chinese has had a significant influence on East Asian culture and is still spoken by millions of people today.
+The oracle bone script, the earliest iteration of this language, served as a tool for divination.
+Chinese has profoundly impacted East Asian culture and continues to be spoken by millions today.

 Phoenician is an ancient language that was spoken in the Mediterranean region from around 1200 BCE.
 It was a language of trade and commerce, and the Phoenicians were known for their seafaring and mercantile activities.
 The Phoenician script was one of the first alphabets, with symbols representing sounds rather than words or concepts.
 This script later evolved into the Greek and Latin alphabets, which are still used today.